 As mentioned, the switches are on a shallow switch bank and they are ideally-designed for use.
 They protrude enough to access and they firmly click into position.

 This is a moisture-resistant lens with gasketing illustrated above and the rear mount gasket shown below.
-Weather sealing is a very useful feature, one that can save a costly repair or even the total demise of a lens, but this feature is not to be confused with waterproofing.
+Weather sealing is a useful feature, one that can save a costly repair or even the total demise of a lens, but this feature is not to be confused with waterproofing.

 One of the big advantages of f/4 lenses in this approximate telephoto zoom range is their modest weight and size, especially their narrow diameter.
-The Tamron is the heaviest in its class (perhaps due to the extra 10mm on the long end?), but the differences between all of the models is very slight.
+The Tamron is the heaviest in its class (perhaps due to the extra 10mm on the long end?), but the differences between all of the models is slight.
 The big differences are at the bottom of the following table where the Tamron 70-200mm f/2.8 lenses are included in the comparison.

 Halving the aperture opening results in half as much lens.
 Well, just a bit more than half as much, but that doesn't sound as balanced.